Skip to content

 What’s working instead

-The firms getting this right are repositioning around judgment and risk assessment — the work AI cannot do.
+The firms getting this right are repositioning around judgment and risk assessment, the work AI cannot do.
 Instead of selling contract review, they sell risk interpretation.
 Instead of selling compliance filings, they sell regulatory strategy.
 The engagement changes from 'we do the work' to 'we tell you what the work means.'
 That is a different offering with a different price point, and it is one that AI makes more valuable, not less.

 The pattern is the same across every firm that gets this right: they stop optimizing the old model and build new offerings around what AI cannot do.
-That is the work we do in the Workshop.
+The Workshop is the facilitated day we do this work with you.
+You leave with 2–3 new offerings, specified and priced.
+Your team or an implementation partner builds and tests them with named clients.